 Future hangar areas should achieve a balance between maintaining an unobstructed expansion area, minimizing pavement development, and allowing convenient airside and landside access.
 For planning purposes, hangars should accommodate at least 95 percent of all based general aviation aircraft.
-Typically, single-engine piston aircraft demand 1,200 sq. ft., twin-propeller aircraft require 1,200 to 3,000 sq. ft., business turboprop/jet aircraft require approximately 3,000 to 5,000 sq. ft., and helicopters typically require approximately 1,500 sq. ft.
+Typically, single-engine piston aircraft demand 1,200 square feet, twin-propeller aircraft require 1,200 to 3,000 square feet, business turboprop/jet aircraft require approximately 3,000 to 5,000 square feet, and helicopters typically require approximately 1,500 square feet.
 General hangar design considerations include the following:

-- Construction of aircraft hangars should be beyond an established building restriction line (BRL) surrounding the runway and taxiway areas, the runway OFZ, runway and taxiway OFAs, and remain clear of the FAR Part 77 Surfaces and Threshold Siting Surfaces. - → Maintaining the minimum recommended clearance between T-hangars of 79 ft. for oneway traffic, and 143 ft. for two-way traffic is required.
-Taxilanes supporting T-hangars should be no less than 25 ft. wide.
-Individual paved approaches to each hangar stall are typically less costly, but not preferred to paving the entire T-hangar access/ramp area.

-- ✤ Construction of additional hangar space if required to accommodate 95% of the current based aircraft, hangar waiting list, and forecast need. - Adequate drainage with minimal slope differential between the hangar door and taxilane.
+- Construction of aircraft hangars should be beyond an established building restriction line (BRL) surrounding the runway and taxiway areas, the runway OFZ, runway and taxiway OFAs, and remain clear of the FAR Part 77 Surfaces and Threshold Siting Surfaces. - → Maintaining the minimum recommended clearance between T-hangars of 79 feet for one-way traffic, and 143 feet for two-way traffic is required.
+Taxilanes supporting T-hangars should be no less than 25 feet wide.
+Individual paved approaches to each hangar stall are typically less costly, but not preferred to paving the entire T-hangar access/ramp area. - → Construction of additional hangar space if required to accommodate 95% of the current based aircraft, hangar waiting list, and forecast need. - → Adequate drainage with minimal slope differential between the hangar door and taxilane.
 A hard-surfaced hangar floor is recommended, with less than 1% downward slope to the taxilane/ramp. - Segregate hangar development based on the hangar type and function.
 From a planning standpoint, hangars should be centralized in terms of auto access, and located along the established flight line to minimize costs associated with access, drainage, utilities and auto parking expansion.

-Currently, on the Abilene Aero and Northwest GA Ramp, ABI has 143,500 sq. ft. of T-hangar space and approximately 188,000 sq. ft. of corporate/executive/box hangar space.
-As of July 2017, multiple T-hangars were vacant and approximately 36,000 sq. ft. of box hangar space was still available.
+Currently, on the Abilene Aero and Northwest GA Ramp, ABI has 143,500 square feet of T-hangar space and approximately 188,000 square feet of corporate/executive/box hangar space.
+As of July 2017, multiple T-hangars were vacant and approximately 36,000 square feet of box hangar space was still available.